Florence Museums - World Guide to Florence

 Located in the Palazzo Mozzi, the Museo Bardini is home to a variety of different exhibits, including many paintings, ceramics, tapestries, pieces of furniture and arms which were donated by the antique collector Bardini to the Comune of Florence.
 This interesting museum contains some truly splendid works of art, such as the Allegory of Charity by Tino da Camaino, which was created over 700 years ago.
 Also on display is the well-known 'Saint Michael and the Dragon' by Antonio del Pollaiolo.

-Museum open: daily - 09:00 to 14:00, Sunday - 08:00 to 13:00
+Open hours: Monday, Tuesday, Thursday to Saturday - 09:00 to 14:00, Sunday - 08:00 to 13:00

 Tel: +39 (0) 55 244 661